abossenbroek/CarBehaviorCloning/README.md

 We apply batch normalization on the images using Keras builtin functionalities.

 ### Hold out
 We shuffle the data and hold out 25 percent for validation purposes.
+This leaves us with 39,168 images for training and 13,056 for validation.

 # Model design
 We tried to different models.
 The first is NVidia's model.
 The benefit of this